Try free for 14 days

 Covid-19 pandemic caught the world in a whirlwind.
 As we navigate through the slowly settling dust from this grave health crisis, we are left asking, what next?
 We are beginning to take tentative steps in building this new world, and it’s set to appear a whole lot different.

 We have become more observant and obliging towards our surroundings and emotional needs.
 While we try to craft this holistic milieu, home designs are undergoing draconian alterations.
 A momentous tilt towards sustainability, wellness, and work-life balance is the new normal.
-As new homes become self-sufficient and mindful, people are rediscovering themselves in the process of refining their houses.

 The design industry, meanwhile, is resilient towards helping homeowners find the silver lining.
 They predict a positive impact of the pandemic on interior design principles.
-“It has challenged us to reassess the ‘old normal,” said interior designer Sevil Peach, co-founder of Sevil Peach, London.
+‘It has challenged us to reassess the “old normal,”‘ said interior designer Sevil Peach, co-founder of Sevil Peach, London.
 Creativity and improvisation skills will be at an all-time high as we move towards a notably altruistic residential design and urban planning.

 home design post covid-19